Tips for using sd2iec

 It’s been already a while since I got the uIEC – one of the available hardware running the sd2iec firmware.
 I did some experimenting with it on how to make the best use of it if the nicely accompanying JiffyDOS is not present.
 I posted my experiences at Lemon64 forums, but I thought it would be nice to share them here as well.
 Still, you might want to read that instead for shorter, less detailed description.

-Note that I’m describing sd2iec-firmware being used with uIEC/SD-hardware using Commodore 64.
+Note that I’m describing sd2iec-firmware being used on uIEC/SD-hardware with Commodore 64.
 Many different hardware combinations are possible.

 The principle